Ahmedabad Jama Masjid

 About Jama Masjid Ahmedabad

-Jama Masjid, Ahmedabad was built shortly after the founding of Ahmedabad by Ahmed Shah I. It quickly became the main mosque of the city during the Gujarat Sultanate period.
+Jama Masjid was built soon after the city was founded by Ahmed Shah I. It became the main mosque during the Gujarat Sultanate period.

 Detailed Information